unartig/sepsis_osc/typst/main_thesis.typ

 Besides the coupling weights in $bold(Kappa)^ot$ the intralayer interactions also depend on the phase lag parameters $alpha^11$ and $alpha^22$.
 To separate the fast moving oscillator dynamics from the slower moving coupling weights adaption rates $0 < epsilon << 1$ are introduced.
 Since the adaption of parenchymal cytokine communication is assumed to be slower than the immune counterpart @osc1, it is chosen $epsilon^1 << epsilon^2 << 1$, which introduces dynamics on multiple timescales.
-Lastly, the most important parameter is $beta$i which significantly influences they adaptivity of the cytokines.
+Lastly, the most important parameter is $beta$ which significantly influences they adaptivity of the cytokines.
 At a value of $beta=pi/2$ the coupling, and therefore the adaptivity, is at a maximum positive feedback, (Hebbian Rule: fire together, wire together) encouraging synchronization between oscillators $i$ and $j$.
 For other values $beta != pi/2$ the feedback is delayed $phi^ot_i-phi^ot_j=beta-pi/2$ by a phase lag.
 Because $beta$ has such a big influence on the model dynamics it is called the _age parameter_ and summarizes multiple physiological concepts such as age, inflammatory baselines, adiposity, pre-existing illness, physical inactivity, nutritional influences and other common risk factors @osc2.